Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 - Supporting Young People with SEND: Preparing for Adulthood

-Workshops currently available for professionals:
+Workshops for professionals:

 - Autism & Me (Developed by Autistic Young People) Workshop for Professionals